ProgressingMann/Flask_RESTAPI_demo/README.md

 This is a basic flask application which provides demo for the following HOW TOs:
 1) How to use flask_smorest, flask_restful and marshmallow along with flask module to create REST APIs.
-2) How to perform unit and integration testing with pytest.
+2) How to perform unit and integration testing using pytest.

 ## Follow the below steps linearly to run the flask application
 <ol>
       <li> Clone this repository to your local storage.</li>
       <li> Open your terminal and navigate to the directory where you cloned this repository.</li>
-      <li> Type <strong>pip install -r requirements.txt</strong> in your termial and hit enter.
+      <li> Type <strong>pip install -r requirements.txt</strong> in your terminal and hit enter.
 This downloads all the dependencies required for the flask app to function             properly.</li>
       <li> Move to the 'app' folder in the repository.</li>
       <li> Type python app.py to spin the server and this should start your flask application :).</li>
 </ol>